thareeqmohammed95/ts-sarath123.github.io/README.md

 ## About me:
 <br>
 <p>
-#### I am a final year mechanical engineering student persuing my graduation from MES college of engineering, Kuttipuram.
+I am a final year mechanical engineering student persuing my graduation from MES college of engineering, Kuttipuram.
 This is a diary of my fablab experience.
-Meet me in facebook @ <a href="https://www.facebook.com/sarath.roddick"> click
+Meet me in facebook @ <a href="https://www.facebook.com/sarath.roddick"> here.
+Check this blog periodically for more updates about 3D printer, vinyl printer, pcb milling & laser cutting machine.